oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 It demonstrates:
 *	How to set up UCP (good for ISVs).
-*	How to set up ONS & FAN (required for Application Continuity and Transparent Application Continuity ).
+*	How to set up ONS & FAN (which is required for both Application Continuity and Transparent Application Continuity).
 *	How to configure and use database services to make planned maintenance as well as other outages transparent to applications.

 The demo program allows one to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.